Vegetarianism by country: Switzerland

 According to Agriculture and Agri-Food Canada, Switzerland has the second highest rate of vegetarianism in the European Union (though in fact Switzerland is not in the EU).
 Older governmental data from 1997 suggest that 2.3% of the population never eat meat and the observed trend seemed to point towards less meat consumption.
 Newer studies suggest that the percentage of vegetarians has risen to 5% by 2007.
 According to a 2020 survey by Swissveg, there were 5.1% vegetarians and 1% vegans.

 United Kingdom

 The Vegetarian Society was formed in Britain in 1847.
 In 1944, a faction split from the group to form The Vegan Society.

 A 2021 YouGov survey found 3% of respondents said they followed a plant-based diet or were vegan.

 In 2024 it was reported that 6.4% of UK adults planned to follow a vegan diet in 2025 (an estimated 3.4 million people).
 This includes 4.3% (an estimated 2.3 million Britons) who were not vegan at the end of 2024 but planned to start following a vegan diet in 2025.

 Data published by Statista in March 2024 indicated that 7% of the UK population are vegetarians, 4% are pescetarians, and 4% are vegans.

 Participation in Veganuary has become increasingly popular, with the number of people signing up rising each year.

+As of January 2026, YouGov surveys find people who call themselves vegan make up 2% of the population of UK.